haniaa2/SmartMugs/Notebooks/siqilu3/README.md

 - Initial Project Proposal Finalized

 # Week 02/13
+- Researching the design of our smart mugs.

 # Week 02/20
+- Design document original version completed.
+- We updated our proposal this week as well.

 # Week 03/06
+-We met with the professor and TAs to discuss our design document and our project.
+They gave us some valuable suggestions.

 # Week 03/13

 # Week 03/20